joao-arthur/joao-arthur.dev/src/lib/assets/en-US/blog/architecture-and-market.md

 ---
 title: "Clean Architecture, DDD And Market"
-description: "Reusable architecture has prooven to be powerful.
-Why nobody uses it?"
+description: "Reusable architecture has proven to be powerful.
+Why does nobody use it?"
 created_at: "2023-08-11"
 updated_at: "2025-02-27"
 ---

 # Architecture And Market

-Reusable architecture has prooven to be powerful.
-Why nobody uses it?
+Reusable architecture has proven to be powerful.
+Why does nobody use it?

 ## Technology